69 Squadron (Israel): Postwar activity

 The postwar years were spent implementing the lessons of the Yom Kippur War.
 SEAD tactics were improved, training was stepped up and innovative technologies introduced.
 The Hammers cooperated with Rafael, Israel's weapon systems development authority, in the introduction of the Tadmit electro-optical fire-and-forget guided bomb, a modified version of the AGM-62 Walleye II.
 At the same time, the Phantom's air-to-air role was diminished with the introduction into service of the F-15 Eagle and the F-16 Fighting Falcon.
-The squadron was, nonetheless, the first IAF squadron to introduce Rafael's Python 3 into service in March 1977.
+The squadron was the first IAF squadron to introduce Rafael's Python 3 into service in March 1977.

 Air-to-air training continued and on December 29, 1977, during combat against a pair of F-15s, two squadron aircraft collided.
 Squadron leader Avsha Friedman and navigator Avihu Ikar were killed.
 The remains of their aircraft, Kurnass 305, stand as a memorial to the two pilots on the Acre-Carmiel road.
 On January 20, 1981, the squadron lost another pilot in similar circumstances, when Kurnass 222 collided with F-16 222.
 Squadron leader Eliezer Adar ejected, but Dani Weiss was killed, as was the F-16 pilot, Uri Ben-Amitai.

 The Hammers flew 28 support, 13 reconnaissance and 6 combat air patrols during Operation Litani, Israel's March 1978 invasion of Lebanon.
 In 1976 the squadron had received two additional RF-4Es, and was soon flying high-altitude reconnaissance.
 This led to its participation in the preparations for the 1981 Operation Opera to destroy Iraq's Osirak nuclear reactor, which the Hammers were initially planned to conduct.
 The squadron trained for the raid using the Tadmit, but these plans were dropped when the F-16 entered IAF service in 1980.
 On November 12, 1980, the squadron carried out the IAF's longest fighter mission hitherto, when two reconnaissance birds photographed the reactor near Baghdad.
-The mission witnessed three aerial refuelings, including one over enemy territory.
+The mission involved three aerial refuelings, including one over enemy territory.
 Tensions over Lebanon flared once more in 1981, and on May 29, 1981, the squadron carried out Operation Mole 9, striking Libyan SA-9 batteries protecting PLO bases near Beirut.